 No, this doesn’t mean you’ll have to pull up roots and move yourself to a different country for the sake of your website…

-You’re fine where you are but sometimes there arises a need to relocate your website from one host to another or to even on the same host but mapped to a different domain.
+You’re fine where you are, but sometimes there you’ll need to relocate your website from one host to another (or to even on the same host but mapped to a different domain.)

-It’s not an especially onerous task but can be annoying and somewhat formidable if you’ve never done it before.
+It’s not necessarily an onerous task, but can be annoying and seem overly technical if you’ve never done it before.
 Basically, it’s just a matter of compressing all your files/media/plugins/settings and transferring them by FTP to the new location.

 When it comes time to migrate a website, you’ll want to be able to do it at no additional charge plus be able to ask for and receive technical help if you run into problems.
-Some hosts are glad to help with the process; others are inclined to charge extra for the service.
+Some hosts (like SiteGround, our preferred web host) are glad to help with the process; others are inclined to charge extra for the service.
 Obviously, we think the former is better.

 In the digital world, backing up your website should be as second nature as putting on your clothes in the morning – you are doing that still, aren’t you?